lcarlier/EasyMock/README.md

 ```

 If a pointer to a struct is present in the list of mocked function parameters,
+and the `--generate-comparator-of` parameter is given to EasyMock,
 EasyMock generates the corresponding matcher which first dereference the struct pointer
 and call the matcher which compares the struct fields one by one and yield an
 error if one of the field's value is not matching.
 The name of the generated